pepperoni21/overstats/README.md

 It will create an executable file named `overstats` in the current directory.

 ## TODO
+- [X] Display the most played heroes and their win rates
 - [ ] Display player information (number of games, rank and region)